pvcraven/web-development-class/source/semester_2/assignments/research_project/research_project.rst

 Review
 ^^^^^^

-We will spend class on 4/18 doing review on each other's work.
+We will spend class on 4/23 doing review on each other's work.

 Revise
 ^^^^^^

-You can use the feedback from 4/18 and have more time to improve your paper.
+You can use the feedback from 4/23 and have more time to improve your paper.
-Final copy is due 4/25.
+Final copy is due Tues.
+April 30 at 10:00am

 Schedule
 --------